JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 ## Simulating MINS - 1

-*The Monte Carlo Neutron Particle Simulator, MCNP6.2. this package is developed by the nuclear team in los alamos, and is still in use today.
+*I simulate the environment and system with the Monte Carlo Neutron Particle Simulator, MCNP6.2. this package is developed by the nuclear team in los alamos, and is still in use today.
 It is the software package used to model the interactions that occur when neutrons are shot into the soil.
 Here we define the geometry and chemical makeup of all the objects in the system*

 ## Simulating MINS - 2

 *The MINS system utilizes a neutron generator to emit fast neutrons which interact with carbon nuclei in the soil.
-All the events produce gamma radiation signatures that are captured by energy detectors.*
+All the events produce gamma radiation signatures that are sometimes captured by energy detectors.*

 ## Defining Spectrums